Sums, Differences and Dilates: Introduction and Definitions

 \section{Introduction and Definitions}

 The study of the size of the sumset $|A+A|$ and difference set $|A-A|$ (sometimes denoted $DA$) in terms of $|A|$ is a central theme in additive combinatorics.
 For instance, {\it Freiman's theorem} states that if $|A+A|\le K|A|$, then $A$ must be a large fraction of a {\it generalized arithmetic progression}, and the {\it Balog-Szemer\'edi-Gowers theorem} states that if $A$ has large {\it additive energy}, then $A$ must contain a large subset $A'$ such that $|A'+A'|/|A'|$ is small.
 For the precise definitions and statements, we refer the reader to~\cite{Zhao}.
-Given a number $x\in Z$ the {\em multiplicity} of x in $A+A$ (and correspondingly in $A-A$) are defined by

 For a finite set $A\subset\Z$, with $|A|=n$, we have that